osnystrom/Capstone_3/README.md

 # Capstone_3
 Flight Data Analysis

+This project uses the Covid dataset from the OpenSky network's public dataset to create visuals showing what imapct the covid-19 pandemic has had on air travel.
 For a basic summary of the conclusions of this project, refer to the Capstone 3 Documentation File

 If interested in reviewing the actual code, preprocessing work (cleaning data and uploading to Snowflake) is done in Flight Data Processing.
 Analytical work is done in Flight_analytics.